lihiopp/Signatural/README.md

 ![SSIM](https://miro.medium.com/max/1400/0*N-h0ov6YYCJ_tm4U.png)

-These provied % of similarity: **low SSIM means forgery, while low MSE means real.** Combining the two, I've set a range in which the result is either "real" or "forged".
+These provide % of similarity: **low SSIM means forgery, while low MSE means real.** Combining the two, I've set a range in which the result is either "real" or "forged".